nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - `@page` helps configure Routes.
 - The query string in the URL contains information for the Router to process.
 - Goal is to direct the user request (query) to the correct page component with all information the component needs to render what the user wants.
+- Blazor takes the `@page` directive string argument to use as a match argument when determining if a page should be rendered at navigation.

 Router is configured in `App.razor`: